r-crosswords/aotw/exolve-README.md

     confirm-check-all:
 ```
 The above will skip the confirmation step when the solver clicks on "Check all."

+## `exolve-maker`

+In this multiline section, you can include arbitrary metadata about the
+puzzle's construction.
+The Exet crossword construction web app uses this section
+to record some info such as its version and the lexicon it used.
+The metadata
+can be seen after clicking the Tools button.

 ## `exolve-force-hyphen-right`, `exolve-force-hyphen-below`, `exolve-force-bar-right`, `exolve-force-bar-below`